wrought/wireless-networking-in-the-developing-world/wndw.md

 Other features and data of interest include:

--   •Specific values for LVD, LRV and HVD.
+-   Specific values for LVD, LRV and HVD.

--   •Support for temperature compensation.
+-   Support for temperature compensation.
 The voltage that indicates the state of charge of the battery varies with temperature.
 For that reason some regulators are able to measure the battery temperature and correct the different cut-off and reconnection values.

--   •Instrumentation and gauges.
+-   Instrumentation and gauges.
 The most common instruments measure the voltage of the panels and batteries, the state of charge (SoC) or Depth of Discharge (DoD).
 Some regulators include special alarms to indicate that the panels or loads have been disconnected, LVD or HVD